 Yes it can.
 We understand that times might be tight so we want to accommodate you as best we can.
 We will need to know your circumstances 3 working days prior to the direct debit being collected so we can amend the payment date to the middle of the month.
 If you fail to inform us and we cannot collect the rent a £40 charge will be added to your account.

 Unfortunately not.
 Although we understand your desire for increased security, putting locks on internal doors is not something we can allow.
 Not only does it compromise your safety by affecting the fire retardant capabilities of the doors, it also creates licensing complications by creating a separate dwelling within the property.
-It is a clear condition of your tenancy that any internal locks are not permitted and will be removed by us at your expense should this become necessary.
+It is a clear condition of your tenancy that any internal locks are not permitted and will be removed by us.

 To get your deposit back you need to provide Aston Properties with proof of payment of your final utility bills including gas, electric, water and council tax (proof of exemption is required for all student tenants).
 We also cannot repay a deposit when the tenancy is in rent arrears so please ensure everyone in your house has paid their rent.
 Make sure you also supply us with a forwarding address for the house manager as the deposit will go back to them.